philips-labs/cf-geo-blocker/README.md

   CN no;
 }
 ```
-Now, if we curl the web application, we receive a HTTP 404 status code:
+Now, if we curl the web application, we receive a HTTP404:
 ```bash
 $ > curl -XHEAD -I example-web-app-7b7315a8.us-east.philips-healthsuite.com
 HTTP/1.1 404 Not Found